-o obtain more detailed information in areas where Base Flood Elevations (BFEs) and To obtain more detailed information in areas where Base Flood Elevations (BFEs) and/or floodways have been determined, users are encouraged to consult the Flood Profiles and Floodway Data and/or Summary of Stiffwater Elevations tables contained within the Flood Insurance Shoty (FIS) report that accompanies this FIRM.
+o obtain more detailed information in areas where Base Flood Elevations (BFEs) and To obtain more detailed information in areas where Base Flood Elevations (BFEs) and/or floodways have been determined, users are encouraged to consult the Flood Profles and Floodway Data and/or Summary of Stillweiter Elevations tables contained within the Flood Insurance Study (FlS) report that accompanies this FIRM.
 Users should be aware that BFEs shown on the FIRM represent rounded whole foot elevations.
-BFEs in detailed withershed are reunded to tenth-foot elevations, see Waltershed Sabe below.
-These BFEs in detailed a source of flood elevation information.
-Accordingly, flood elevation data presented in the FIRM represent of the PRO of th
+BFEs in detailed witersheds are rounded to henth-flood elevations, see Waltershed Sabe below.
+These Elevations are reunded to henth-flood elevations, see Waltershed Sabe below.
+These size are intended for flood insurance rating purposes only and should not be used as the sold source of flood elevation information.
+Accordingly, flood elevation data presented in the FIS report should be utilized in conjunction with the FIRM for purposes of construction and/or flood/plain management.